 If you decide to choose a pseudonym [aka something other than your real name], there are two main things to consider:

 - Is that name available [as a domain plus any other platforms you might want to use such as Twitter, Facebook, Instagram, Google+, Reddit, ect]?
 I didn’t have Twitter before I set up my blog so once I decided on a name, I set up a Twitter account with the same name…[@Adventureadikt in case you are wondering…I’m still not very Twitter savvy yet, but I’m working on it.]
-I created a Facebook page as an adjunct to my personal page [called Chasing Dreams; Herding Cats…] My Instagram account was already set up.
+I created a Facebook page as an adjunct to my personal page.
+My Instagram account was already set up.
 I just changed the name and have to refrain from posting pictures of my cat everyday, but I’m finding Instagram the easiest to use.
-I’m still debating the usefulness of having Google+, Pinterest, ect account devoted to my blog, but I have already staked claim to Pinterest and Google+ as Chasing Dreams; Herding Cats.
+I’m still debating the usefulness of having Google+, Pinterest, ect account devoted to my blog, but I have already staked claim to Pinterest and Google+ using my blog name

 - Is someone else using the name you want?
 If so, in most cases, it’s prudent to choose another name to avoid creating audience confusion and blog confusion.
 I’m sure there are cases where it exist, but imagine the confusion for someone coming to your site but perhaps going to a porn site instead…